carlware/movatic-challenge/README.md

 ## TODO
 1. increase unit tests
+2. add unit tests for react
+3. use the status information instead of station id
+4. add a search box
-2. opaque the error responses from the API
+5. opaque the error responses from the API
-3. Add retry pattern for the GBFS api
+6. Add retry pattern for the GBFS api
-4. add a map instead of a list
+7. add a map instead of a list